 The mortuary temple that is recognizable as such lies somewhat north of the pyramid.
 This structure appears for the most part to be the outer section of the temple, with a plan consisting of a massive wall on the east and a central doorway that lead to a forecourt.
 From the forecourt, a doorway leads to a square court.
 Foundation blocks at the back might have supported the pillars of a colonade.
 However, between this section of the temple and the pyramid itself are what probably remains of an inner court where little was found except patches of pavement and four circular granaries along the back wall.
 Mace also discovered a semi-circular mud-brick deposit that may have either been the remains of a ramp, or the inner sanctuary of the temple.

-The last royal pyramid to be built was attributed to Ahmose I, now no more than a pile of rubble and sand.
-One significant difference between his pyramid and those of his predecessors is that his was built without any mud-bricks, it centre was filled with sand and rubble which lacked sufficient cohesion and strength to withstand the elements after the outside layer of stone was removed by later generations.
+Today, the last royal pyramid built in Egypt is no more than a pile of rubble and sand.
+Ahmose's ruined pyramid is significantly different to those of his predecessors of the Middle Kingdom.
+Ahmose had his built without any mud-bricks, it centre was filled with sand and rubble which lacked sufficient cohesion and strength to withstand the elements after the outside layer of stone was removed by later generations.

 i) A remnant from the ruins of Ahmose's pyramid, depicting warrior exploits of the King.

-If Ahmose I was Nu-ghan, then, having lost his Hebrew slave population in his first reigning year, he had no slaves to make the many mud-bricks required to build the pyramids as his predecessors had done, and it stands to reason that he would have had to organise some semblance of a labor force to maintain his kingdom.
-So, it seems that after attempting to round up sufficient slaves, and taking by force and subduing any who would not pay tribute in slaves, he carried on to build his pyramid with a reduced labor force.
-And so was the beginning of a line of warrior pharaohs of the New Kingdom, who kept their kingdom supplied by conquest of their neighbours, taking slaves as booty.
+The construction of the last pyramid of Egypt also confirmed that Ahmose I was Nu-ghan.
+It follows that having lost his Hebrew slave population in his first reigning year, he had no slaves to make the many mud-bricks required to build the pyramids as his predecessors had done, and it stands to reason that he felt compelled to organise some semblance of a labor force to maintain his kingdom.
+Evidently, after attempting to round up sufficient slaves, and taking by force and subduing any who would not pay tribute in slaves, he carried on to build his pyramid with a reduced and inexperienced labor force.
+And so was the beginning of a line of warrior pharaohs of the New Kingdom, who kept their kingdoms supplied by conquest of their neighbors, taking slaves as booty.

-While the last royal pyramid was attributed to Ahmose I, if he was the Pharaoh Nu-ghan, it is a wonder he was even able to build any pyramids at all, but perhaps after various campaigns to subdue rebellious nomarchs under him, he may have acquired sufficient slaves to build an "inferior" pyramid which required less labor.
+The last royal pyramid of Egypt has been attributed to Ahmose I, but knowing that he was Nu-ghan, Pharaoh of the Exodus, it is a wonder he was even able to build any pyramids at all.
+Perhaps after various campaigns to subdue any rebellious nomarchs and subsidiary kingdoms, he may have acquired sufficient slaves to build an "inferior" pyramid which required less labor.

-Besides the issue of how the pyramid would be built, remains the question of what precipitated the abandonment of the cult of Osiris after the Exodus of the Hebrews.
+Besides the question of how a pyramid could have been built without a large slave force, remains the question of what precipitated the abandonment of the cult of Osiris after the Exodus of the Hebrews.

-The fall of the Osiris cult and the establishment of Amun-Re as the dominant God of Egypt is addressed in Parts XI and XII.
+The fall of the Osiris cult and the establishment of Amun-Re as the dominant God of Egypt with references to Oahspe and historical contexts are addressed in Parts 11 and 12.